 Factor 13 concerns apportioning value attributable to the claimed invention from other nonpatented features of the product.
-The issue of apportionment of a royalty base or a royalty rate is addressed in The Sedona Conference Commentary on Patent Reasonable Royalty Determinations;64 the application of these apportionment issues in the context of SEP/FRAND cases may be addressed in "Stage Two" of the current publication.
+The issue of apportionment of a royalty base or a royalty rate is addressed in The Sedona Conference Commentary on Patent Reasonable Royalty Determinations.
+The application of these apportionment issues in the context of SEP/FRAND cases is addressed in Section III.B.4 below.

-The fact that a patent is standard-essential will require additional apportionment analysis, regardless of whether that patent is subject to a standard-setting commitment.
-Ericsson makes clear that, "[a]s with all patents, the royalty rate for SEPs must be apportioned to the value of the patented invention."65 The Federal Circuit explained that:
+The fact that a patent is standard-essential will require an apportionment analysis, regardless of whether that patent is subject to a standard-setting commitment.
+Ericsson makes clear that "[a]s with all patents, the royalty rate for SEPs must be apportioned to the value of the patented invention."74 The Federal Circuit explained that:

-63 See id. (stating that factor 10 "is also irrelevant as the standard requires the use of the technology").
+72 See id. (stating that factor 10 "is also irrelevant as the standard requires the use of the technology").

-64 WG9 Reasonable Royalty Determinations Commentary, supra note 1.
+73 WG9 Reasonable Royalty Determinations Commentary, supra note 1.

 When dealing with SEPs, there are two special apportionment issues that arise.
 First, the patented feature must be apportioned from all of the unpatented features reflected in the standard.
 Second, the patentee's royalty must be premised on the value of the patented feature, not any value added by the standard's adoption of the patented technology.
-These steps are necessary to ensure that the royalty award is based on the incremental value that the patented invention adds to the product, not any value added by the standardization of that technology.66
+These steps are necessary to ensure that the royalty award is based on the incremental value that the patented invention adds to the product, not any value added by the standardization of that technology.
+These steps are necessary to ensure that the product, not any value added by the standardization of that technology.

-Thus, "a royalty award for a SEP must be apportioned to the value of the patented invention (or at least to the approximate value thereof), not the value of the standard as a whole" and a "jury must be instructed accordingly."67 In determining a royalty, the infringer may argue that the factfinder should also consider the benefits the SEP owner has received (and will continue to receive) from the increased sales volumes due to standardization.

-"[P]roof of damages" must be "carefully tied to the claimed invention itself."68 To be sure, that does not mean "that all SEPs make up only a small part of the technology in the standard."69 Instead, "if a patentee can show that his invention makes up 'the entire value of the' standard, an apportionment instruction probably would not be appropriate."70
+Thus, "a royalty award for a SEP must be apportioned to the value of the patented invention (or at least to the approximate value thereof), not the value of the standard as a whole" and a "jury must be instructed accordingly."
+[P]roof of damages" must be "carefully tied to the claimed invention itself."
+To be sure, that does not mean "that all SEPs make up only a small part of the technology in the standard."
+Instead, "if a patentee can show that his invention makes up 'the entire value of the' standard, an apportionment instruction probably would not be appropriate."